krobelus/rate/README.md

 - Clauses and lemmas that are not part of the reason for the conflict are not considered as resolution candidates for the RAT check.
 The reason why this is sound is a bit tricky.
-- If `--skip-deletions` is specified, then deletions of clauses that are unit with respect to the current assignment are ignored, as in drat-trim.
+- If `--skip-unit-deletions` is specified, then deletions of clauses that are unit with respect to the current assignment are ignored, as in drat-trim.
 - RAT checks are done upon every possible pivot and not just the first literal in a clause.